BUILDING LEADERSHIP

 Diploma in Experiential Education & Practice

 DEEP is an In-person course run out of Pune, India.
-The 10 session course happens on the first weekend of every month and has 3 modules.
+The new version is a 11 session course and happens on the first weekend of every month and has 4 modules.
 You can join a module and do it in isolation, or do the entire course.
 To know more about the modules, click on the title.

 What people are saying . . .